Francis Moore (barrister): Life

 He became an eminent barrister, working in the Middle Temple, but spent his family life at South Fawley Manor in Berkshire.
-Moore was appointed counsel and under-steward to Oxford University, of which he was created M.A. on 30 Oct.
+Moore was appointed counsel and deputy steward to Oxford University, of which he was created M.A. on 30 Oct.
 1612.
 In Parliament, he was a frequent speaker, and is supposed to have drawn the well-known statute of Charitable Uses which was passed in 1601.

 The conveyance known as lease and release was his invention which remains one of two main ways to extend a lease, each with financial and physical demise advantages and disadvantages.
 He became a serjeant-at-law in 1614.

 He began the famous sheep market at East Ilsley and was Member of Parliament for Boroughbridge, Yorkshire in 1589 and then four times for local town of Reading (1597, 1601, 1604, 1614).

-He was knighted in 1616, soon after being appointed Under Steward of Oxford University.
-Sir Francis had several legal reference works published and died at South Fawley on 20 November 1621.
+He was knighted in 1616, soon after being appointed Deputy Steward of Oxford University.
+Sir Francis had several legal reference works published.
 He was Custos Rotulorum of Berkshire from 1615 to his death.

 Moore died on 20 November 1621, and was buried at Great Fawley, Berkshire.